NarawishS/refactoring/README.md

     }
 }
 ```
+* Refactoring Signs:
+    * these enum should be in different class.
+* Refactoring:
+    * move these enum to new class `Size.java` and `CellSize.java`.
+    * make attribute public.

 ### Change location of attribute
-In `Mainview.java` screen resolution should be in enum Size in `Size.java`
+In the `src/gameOfLife/Mainview.java` class
+consider these code:
 ```
 /**
  * resolution of screen width